Clearing is open! Find out more or get in touch 01604 214808.

 Nature Positive Universities pledge logo

 Hedgehog Friendly Campus is a national biodiversity engagement programme, that supports universities, colleges, students’ unions and primary schools to create positive change for hedgehogs and other wildlife on their campus.
-Criteria within our framework set out to protect biodiversity, enhance habitats and educate staff and students on their own impacts.
+Criteria within our framework sets out to protect biodiversity, enhance habitats and educate staff and students on their own impacts.

-Hedgehog Friendly Campus logo
+Deanshanger Hedgehog Rescue logo

-What is No Mow May?
+What is Plantlife’s No Mow May?

-As a University we believe that we have a responsibility to lead by example in protecting natural environments and halting nature loss.
+As a university we believe that we have a responsibility to lead by example in protecting natural environments and halting nature loss.
 Allowing wildflowers to grow freely throughout May provides essential foraging and nesting sites for important pollinators, such as bees, butterflies and moths.
 As pollinators are responsible for the reproduction of many plant species, they play a critical role in biodiversity gain, underpinning healthy ecosystems.

 United Nations Sustainable Development Goals